 - With this poetry app, you can turn your smartphone into a literal mobile library containing the works of world-famous poets—from Shakespeare to Heather McHugh and many more.

 Math can be a challenge for the homeschooling parent.
-These great resources will help engage your student in a productive math lesson.
-Several of these resources turn basic math into a game, helping your child learn that math can be fun.
+These great resources will help you engage your student in productive math lessons.
+Several of these resources turn basic math into a game, helping your student learn that math can be fun.
 And if you're struggling with a particular concept, these websites can provide further insight and clarification to supplement your curriculum.

 - Greg Tang Math offers free games and downloads as well as books, math center materials, and more.
 This is a great addition to any math curriculum for grades K through 12.

 - A well-rounded math website, Math Play provides interactive math games as well as free printable worksheets.
 Some of the games offered on this site are based on popular TV game shows, like Math Jeopardy and Math Millionaire.

 - Not only does SAS® Curriculum Pathways provide free math instructional material for grades K–12, but also it has resources for language arts, science, social studies, and Spanish.

 - Starfall.com, serving students in kindergarten through second grade, is a highly engaging site with easy games to keep the little one focused on learning math skills as well as phonics and reading skills.